Osmotic fragility test

 How to Prepare for the Test

 No special preparation is necessary for this test.

 and .
 Hereditary spherocytosis makes red blood cells more fragile than normal.
-Some red blood cells in patients with thalassemia are more fragile than normal, but a larger number are less fragile than normal.
+With thalassemia, some red blood cells are more fragile than normal, but more of them are less fragile than normal.

 - Hereditary spherocytosis

 Veins and arteries vary in size from one person to another, and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include:

 - Infection (a slight risk any time the skin is broken)